Episode 1 (Coronation Street): Plot

 Ken heads to The Rovers Return Inn, run by Annie Walker (Doris Speed).
 Ken orders cigarettes, while Dennis enters and orders a half pint of mild.
 Annie seems to approve of Ken more than Dennis.
 Dennis begins to wind up Ken about him being smart and being at university.
 When Dennis cannot afford cigarettes because of his drink, Ken gives him a pack.
 Annie disapproves of this, telling Ken not to waste his sympathy on Dennis, and that it is Elsie she feels sorry for.

-Meanwhile, Elsie's daughter Linda Cheveski (Anne Cunningham) comes to inform her that she has separated from her husband Ivan (Ernst Walder) and is planning a divorce, but refuses to explain why.
+Meanwhile, Elsie's daughter Linda Cheveski (Anne Cunningham) comes to visit Elsie.
+She reveals she was the one who took the two shillings from Elsie’s purse and also informs her that she has separated from her husband Ivan (Ernst Walder) and is planning a divorce, but refuses to explain why.
 Elsie decides to let Linda stay at No. 11.
 At the Corner Shop, Florrie serves her first customer, Ena Sharples (Violet Carson), the live-in caretaker of the nearby Glad Tidings Mission Hall, who fiercely questions her about her background and religious values.
 Ken goes to Number 1 to visit his friend, pensioner Albert Tatlock (Jack Howarth).
 Ida comes to inform Ken that Susan has arrived at No. 3.
 They go home, where Ken is relieved to find out that Susan likes his family.